JoseJuan98/DataPipeline_EnterpriseArchitecture/README.md

 # Pipeline, Data Models Project - Enterprise Architecture of Bergen Kommune

+## Introduction
-Project developed with the purpose of monitoring the enterprise environment of Bergen Kommune along the time.Because of confidentiality reasons it can be showed the code which I developed but not the data which Bergen Kommune owns.
+Project developed with the purpose of monitoring the enterprise environment of Bergen Kommune among the time.
+Because of confidentiality reasons it can be showed the code which I developed but not the data which Bergen Kommune owns.
 However, the data used for testing (because of being randomly created) is available.

 The goal of the project is to solve the needs of the organization to be able to create a pipeline to model the Enterprise Architecture.
-The goal is to have a fully automated process to be able to phase out the existing method of solving the issue which is done manually.
+The goal is to have a fully automated process creating a pipeline to be able to phase out the existing method of solving the issue, which is done manually.

+## Design
+The solution has been designed by data models within a MySQL database that are automanaged by triggers carrying out the data transformations and updates everytime that a main table is updated.
+In this way the MySQL database works as a data warehouse where the data only needs to be ingested in one table.It implements the start database design.

 The current issue is to create a solution for Bergen Municipality’s Modelling Architecture based on the tool Archi.
-From the  This includes:
+This includes:

 - Establish an data storage for the data
 - Pull data from multiple source systems to be stored in the data structure